As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 1. Interdigital cysts

 These red bumps pop up between your dog’s toes and are often filled with blood or pus.
-They can become quite large.
+They can become quite large, as shown on the picture below.
 If painful enough, your dog will either limp or lick them excessively.
-You can see an image below or here.
+Treatment often involves an antibiotic and anti-inflammatory if they are causing a lot of swelling.
+Learn more about Interdigital Cysts.

 interdigital cyst on dog paw